Please click on the links or navigation bar (top left =) for more pages

 If you see Japanese knotweed growing in neighbouring gardens or on council property, try explaining to your neighbour, the potential damage to the countryside and property this will cause if left untreated.
 If reason fails or you spot Japanese Knotweed growing wild.
 The police have a wildlife liaison officer who can be contacted.

-When I'm treating a large area of Japanese Knotweed, I use this concentrated 360g/l weedkiller, rather than the branded sprays, it is a lot cheaper and a lot more effective.
+When I'm treating Japanese Knotweed, I use this concentrated 360g/l weedkiller, rather than the branded sprays, it is a lot cheaper and a lot more effective.
 More information on my page

 First contact your local council, they may offer a collection service or have a list of sites that accept Japanese knotweed waste.
 If you are going to dispose of the Knotweed yourself, its irresponsible to dump it anywhere, it could regrow, its also illegal!!
 Any plant or soil material to be disposed of off site should be securely bagged to prevent spillage.
 When you leave the area of your garden contaminated with Japanese knotweed, check clothes and shoes, making sure no plant or soil material is present.
 It is easily spread to other parts of yours and neighbours gardens.